australia tourist visa

 Tip #5: Create a cover letter

-Tip #6: When travelling as a group, input your group name
+Tip #6: When traveling as a group, input your group name

-If you are travelling with someone or with a group, you could indicate this in Step 2.
+If you are traveling with someone or with a group, you could indicate this in Step 2.
 You can assign a group name with a list of members.
 Tell your travel buddies to input the same group name when they apply for their own visas individually.
-With this, the Australian embassy can tell who you’re travelling with, and crosscheck all your information.
+With this, the Australian embassy can tell who you’re traveling with, and crosscheck all your information.

-Hope you find this Australian visa guide helpful.
-Best of luck in your application soon!
+Hope you find this Australian visa guide for Filipinos helpful.
+Best of luck in your Australia tourist visa application!

 Disclaimer: I don’t claim to be a visa expert here.
-Although I was granted a multiple-entry Australia Visitor Visa, I still recommend that you check out Immigration Australia or the Australian Government Department of Home Affairs for your questions and concerns.
-Visit their official website here.
+Although I was granted a multiple-entry Australia visitor visa, I still recommend that you visit the Australian Embassy in the Philippines and the Australian Government Department of Home Affairs for your questions and concerns.
+This visa guide was originally published in Jan 2019 but has since been updated for freshness and accuracy of information.